marene/quickFind/README.md

 ```

 # How does it work?
-Invoke `marene.quickFind` command: As you type a string to search in the quickFind menu, quickFind will search for it using `git grep`, and prompt in real time the search results
+Invoke `marene.quickFind` command: As you type a string to search in the quickFind menu, quickFind will search for it using `git grep` (or `grep -rn` if you are not in a git repo), and prompt in real time the search results
 On selection of an item, it will open the file at the right line number, and populate quick list with all found occurences

-# Todo
+# Note
- * set the menu as `isLoading` when a grep process is active (handle concurrency between async processes)
+This plugin is still under development.
+However, it already is working good enough for me to use it at work, so please give it a try, and give me your feedback!